Best Historic Stays: Belleview Inn in Belleair

 To truly appreciate the Belleview Inn's historical significance, let’s journey back to 1897 when it first opened its doors as the Hotel Belleview.
 Built by Henry Plant, a titan of Florida's railroad industry, the hotel was part of Plant's grand vision, though he is often overshadowed by his contemporary, Henry Flagler.

 The location was chosen for its natural scenic bluffs overlooking Clearwater Bay and its abundant natural springs.
-And, at 45 feet above sea level, it boasts one of the highest elevations in Florida, a rare feature in the Sunshine State.
+And, at 45 feet above sea level, it boasts one of the highest elevations in Florida.

 By 1924, the hotel had undergone four major expansions, evolving into the 455-room, 340,000-square-foot Belleview Biltmore Resort.
 At one point, it was the largest wooden structure on the East Coast and the second largest in the United States.